inbouto/EveFleetSetups/docs/tips-n-tricks/Wormholes/gas-harvesting/basics.md

 ```

 Notes :
-- T1 gas scoops can be (and should be, for solo huffing) upgraded for T2 scoops
+- T1 gas scoops can be (and should be, for solo huffing) upgraded for T2 scoops.
+This requires Gas Harvesting V, and has a residue probability, so should not be used when huffing with a group.
 - Mid slots are very flexilbe.
 Favor speed and elusiveness over tank.
 If you get caught, you die, just warp out ASAP.
 - You can use a `Warp Core Stabilizer` in the low slot instead, but a lot of WH ganking ships have +5 or +6 warp scrambling strength.
 Just get out of there before they can lock you, don't hope they can't scram you.